-Best movies on Hoopla this month (December 2019)
+Ranking the best movies on Hoopla this month (January 2021)

 When sci-fi royalty turns up in a grindhouse B movie you know it’s either trash or epic.
 Hobo with a Shotgun is both and Rutger Hauer owns it.